OS2sandbox/health-analyzer-poc/README.md

   class H,S,R card
 ```
-## 🛤️ Two Ways to build and run the Health Analyzer PoC
+## 🛤️ Three Ways to build and run the Health Analyzer PoC

 The analyzer can be built to support two separate operational modes: